dhvanisoni/AI-powered-Image-caption-generator/README.md

 ```bash
   python app.py
 ```
+## Usage
+- The interface is intuitive: upload an image, and the system will present the image alongside its AI-generated caption.
+- Test with various images to discover the adaptability of our captioning system to different scenarios and objects.

 ## 🚀 Features
 - **Advanced Object Detection**: Leverages powerful YOLOv8, the latest iteration of the "You Only Look Once" model, known for its exceptional accuracy and speed in detecting objects within images.
 - **Caption Generation**: Integrates with OpenAI GPT-3 and Hugging Face's transformer model's API to craft coherent and contextually relevant captions based on the objects detected.
 - **User-Friendly Interface**: Provides an easy-to-navigate web interface built with Flask, allowing users to upload images effortlessly and receive captions in seconds.
-- **Performance Optimization**: Engineered for precision, achieving over 95% accuracy in object detection and caption relevance, thanks to continuous refinement and the integration of cutting-edge AI models.
+- **Performance Optimization**: Engineered for precision, accuracy in object detection and caption relevance, thanks to continuous refinement and the integration of cutting-edge AI models.

 ## Tech Stack:
 - Programming Language: Python